NERSC/sc23-dl-tutorial/README.md

 2023-09-26 22:56:07,237 - root - INFO -   Total validation time: 1.470574140548706 sec
 ```

 For this model, we see a massive improvement when using AMP with either FP16 or BF16 precision, improving throughput to over 42 samples/s in each case.
-BF16 has a slight edge over FP16 due to the removal of loss scaling.
+BF16 has a slight edge over FP16 due to the lack of loss scaling.

 We can run the case with AMP BF16 enabled through profiler using the instructions in the earlier section with the added `--amp_mode=bf16`
 argument and load that profile in Nsight Systems.
 This is what this profile ([`dali_amp_bf16.nsys-rep`](sample_nsys_profiles/dali_amp_bf16.nsys-rep)) looks like: